EmmyAbella444/Unit_4/PROJECT/Project_unit4.md

 Fig.5[^9] Shows the ER Diagram for the database used in the social network.

 The databse named:"Social_net.db" is organized with 4 tables: "Comments", "users", "likes" and "posts".
-This diagram also shows that one user can have multiple posts which can have multiple likes and comments.
+This diagram shows that one user can have multiple posts which can have multiple likes and comments.

+### Databases

 ![Screen Shot 2023-05-09 at 5 37 48](https://user-images.githubusercontent.com/111819437/236929668-3c6be295-f795-45cf-bbf0-3db331da148f.png)